pletourneau/PierreTrois/README.md

 }
 ```

-_6. In the terminal, while in the project's production directory `RecipeBox`, run the following command.
+_6. In the terminal, while in the project's production directory `PierreTrois`, run the following command.
 It will utilize the repository's migrations to create and update the database.
 You may opt to verify that the database has been created successfully in MySQL Workbench._

-> ```bash
+> ```
 > $ dotnet ef database update
 > ```

 ## Running the Project

-- _In the command line, while in the project's production directory `RecipeBox`, run this command to compile and execute the web application.
+- _In the command line, while in the project's production directory `PierreTrois`, run this command to compile and execute the web application.
 A new browser window should open, allowing you to interact with it._

-> ```bash
+> ```
 > $ dotnet watch run
 > ```

 - _Alternatively, using the command `dotnet run` will execute the application.
 Manually open a browser window and navigate to the application url (ex: `https://localhost:5001` or `http://localhost:5000`)_

-> ```bash
+> ```
 > $ dotnet run
 > ```

 - _Optionally, to compile this web app without running it, enter:_

-> ```bash
+> ```
 > $ dotnet build
 > ```

 ## Known Bugs

-- _Index view of role controller currently doesn't display users that belong to a given role._
+- _none.
+Please email Paul at <pletourneau62@gmail.com> if any are found!_

 ## License